A Super City train has arrived at Praha hl,n

 Despite it being housed within a shopping centre, the food and drink options adjacent to the main waiting area for the trains, are actually fairly limited.

-The best dining option is therefore the gorgeous art-nouveau station cafe.
+The best dining option is therefore the gorgeous art-nouveau station cafe and its adjacent restaurant.

-Though if you enter Praha hl.n from the metro, or from the park in front of the station, and have luggage, using this cafe can be a tad awkward.
+Though if you enter Praha hl.n from the metro, or from the park in front of the station, and have luggage, using them can be a tad awkward.

 Yes there is ČD Lounge waiting area, which is open daily from 06:00-22:30